-With Christmas expenses looming, this may not be the best time to invest time and money in Halloween costumes.
-Still, no one wants to be left out of the fun, so we've come up with 55 easy and creative costumes for adults, children, couples and groups that won't cost you an arm and a leg, unless you're a real zombie, that is.
+With the holidays around the corner, many families may fear the cost of Halloween this year.
+Since no one wants to be left out of the fun, we've come up with 55 easy and creative costumes (including 2015's most popular!) for adults, children, couples and groups that won't cost you an arm and a leg, (unless you're a real zombie, that is).

 1. Progressive Insurance's Flo: All you need is a white shirt, white apron, name tag and a headband and you're set to cut insurance deals for fellow party goers.

 2. Duck Dynasty's Willie: Everyone's favorite duck-calling family offers great material for an easy Halloween costume.
 Take Willie's signature style, for example: jeans, black or flannel button-up, stars-and-stripes headband and of course, the beard.